Satsang: Non-Template Way to Bliss

 If we were to define experientially, On the outside, Satsang is the worldly version of an e-group, an opportunity & platform for us with some common interest to gather, enjoy, share and care.

 Considering what a Satsang has done for each one of us, this is a very simplistic (and too limited definition).
 It is those moments when we just get together, sing, dance, meditate, share knowledge “SPONTANEOUSLY” Yes, the key here is “spontaneous”.
-We have never have a template (except the Sampradayic/ traditional sequence, though not prescribed has become a feature), we never plan or design a Satsang.
+We have never had a template (except the Sampradayic/traditional sequence, though not prescribed has become a feature), we never plan or design a Satsang.
 It just Happens, the theme or mood gets set spontaneously based on needs of “that moment” A fellow Satsangi added, this clarity and overtness happens due to dissolution of Ego.

 Blog-06